696-eth/threads/README.md

 Staking has 2 parts:

-❄️Cold - freezing - stake 🥩
+❄️Cold - freezing by staking 🥩

 ♨️Hot - issuing ETH for validators 🖨️